vvr-rao/SFDC-Einstein-Intent-Lightning-Comp/README.md

 Explanation of files;
 1) CURL Commands.txt;
   These are well documented to the Traihead link above.
 2 notes on the data set;
-  1) if you use CSV - it need to be of a format - "content", intent
+  a) if you use CSV - it needs to be of a format - "content", intent
-  2) I found the path needed to be in an online publically accessible location (I placed on S3)
+  b) I found the path needed to be in an online publically accessible location (I placed on S3)

 2) JWT.cls, JWTBearerFLow.cls - JWT Classed provided by Salesforce